 We think play is a fundamental human endeavor.
 Play motivates us and speaks to our most natural human inclinations.
 Play greases the wheels of social interaction.
 A life immersed in play is a life well-spent.

-Videogames are maturing as a medium.
+Play is maturing as a medium.

 Everyone games, but not everyone is a “gamer”.

 We are moving out of a world where people ask “Do you play games?,” and moving into one where we ask “What games do you play?”
 Everyone plays.
 The term “gamer,” however, connotes one highly specific culture.
 There is nothing wrong with the popular expression “gamer”, nor with that culture, but we are more interested in the question of what type? as opposed to whether at all.

 No medium matures on its own.
 We believe that Kill Screen can be this advocate for the true, the beautiful, and the good in games.

 Play are connected to every other creative field…